dekoza/mtgpl/docs/_sources/CNS.rst.txt

 :mtgtip:`Aether Searcher<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/4/94dcff94-9f25-4ca9-a1f1-5d97de4ab9df.jpg?1562865937|https://scryfall.com/card/cns/53/aether-searcher?utm_source=api>`
    Reveal Aether Searcher as you draft it.
 Reveal the next card you draft and note its name.

    When Aether Searcher enters the battlefield, you may search your hand and/or library for a card with a name noted as you drafted cards named Aether Searcher.
 You may cast it without paying its mana cost.
-If you searched your library this way, shuffle it.
+If you searched your library this way, shuffle.

 :mtgtip:`Agent of Acquisitions<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/5/c57def6f-cc2a-4aec-927b-6a561d9fa7a1.jpg?1562866868|https://scryfall.com/card/cns/54/agent-of-acquisitions?utm_source=api>`